Monday, 12 March 2012

 The ‘shapewear’ market is estimated to be worth £135 million in the UK alone

 Last year, the company even introduced Spanx for men, slimming undershirts created to give them firmer chests and flatter tummies.
 And, for summer 2012, there’s a range of swimwear designed to flatter the body and disguise imperfections from bust to buttocks: the tankini, skirtini and swim dress cover a multitude of sins.
-The ‘shapewear’ market is estimated to be worth £135 million in the UK alone

 The next big thing in shapewear?
 According to Soozie Jenkinson, head of lingerie design at Marks & Spencer, it is the return of the hourglass figure, thanks to TV programmes such as The Hour and Mad Men, which requires a nipped-in waist — a part of the anatomy most of us have completely forgotten about.